zonemaster/zonemaster-backend/docs/installation.md

 3) If you would like to kill the starman process, you can issue this command:

     $ kill `cat /home/user/logs/starman.pid`

+#### Ubuntu 14.04LTS

+These specific instructions can be used at least for Ubuntu 14.04LTS, and probably also for other systems using `upstart`.

+1) Copy the file `share/starman-zonemaster.conf` to the directory `/etc/init`.

+2) Run `sudo service starman-zonemaster start`.

+This only needs to be run as root in order to make sure the log file can be opened.
+The `starman` process will change to the `www-data` user as soon as it can, and all of the real work will be done as that user.

 ### Add a crontab entry for the backend process launcher